Skip to Content

 How Do I Move To Antikythera Greece And Get Paid?

 Wondering “How do I move to Antikythera, Greece and get paid”?
 New residents will receive a home and a piece of land and will be paid €500 (USD $548) every month for the first three years they live there.
-The Greek Orthodox Church wants families moving to the island.
-Antikythera’s located south of mainland Greece and northwest of Crete.

 Can I Move To Greece?

 Can I move to Greece, you wonder?
 Yes, you will need to get a D visa, also known as a National Visa (long-stay), if you are a non-EU citizen.
-All non-EU citizens that want to live in Greece long-term need this type of visa.

 How Do I Get To Antikythera Greece?